 - Reduces inflammation: The antioxidants act as an anti-inflammatory and help protect the liver.

-- Lowers cholesterol: Vanilla extract may help to control cholesterol, through the jury is still out on this one since the study that found this effect was performed using higher levels of vanillin than would typically be consumed.
+- Lowers cholesterol: Vanilla extract may help to control cholesterol, though the jury is still out on this one since the study that found this effect was performed using higher levels of vanillin than would typically be consumed.

 - Improves the vitality of hair and skin: Vanilla is often included in skin and hair care products for this reason and may help strengthen hair and promote a healthy scalp.

 - Soothes the respiratory system: If you’re feeling a bit under the weather, a vanilla extract and water mixture may be able to help by coating your throat.
 It also has antibacterial properties which can help fight off infection.